What is the Difference Between Phase I, Phase II and Phase III Environmental Site Assessments?

 Phase III Assessment

-Phase III Assessments include additional intrusive testing and a plan to mitigate environmental issues based on the results of the previous assessments.
-During this phase, the size and source of the contamination will be characterized through methods such as the installation of ground water monitoring wells.
-In addition, soil vapor probes may be used to determine if vapor intrusion is occurring within buildings onsite.
-Indoor air quality testing may also be necessary.
+Phase III assessments include additional intrusive testing and a plan to mitigate environmental issues based on the results of the previous assessments.
+During this phase, the size and source of the contamination will be characterized through methods such as installation of ground water monitoring wells.
+In addition, soil vapor probes may be used to determine if vapor intrusion is occurring within buildings onsite and indoor air quality testing may also be necessary.